Dyson Cordless Vacuum Reviews

 Both the DC59 Motorhead and the V6 Absolute have the same tool for carpet.

 Currently there are ten different V6 options depending on your need and the floor type in your home.

-Again, all of these variants are equipped with the same powerful and efficient V6 motor and lithium ion battery that give it roughly 20 minutes of run time (give or take a few mins).
+All these variants use the same powerful and efficient V6 motor and lithium battery that will run for 20 minutes (without the motorize floor tool).

 Warranty will also be the same at 2 years across all variants.

-V6 Cord Free – Currently this bare bones V6 is the best selling variant in Amazon selling for just around $280 which is a great deal.
+Currently this bare bones V6 is the best selling variant in Amazon selling for just around $270 which is a great deal.

 If you’re looking for a no-frills carpet cleaning tool to clean high traffic areas and cannot afford the more expensive variants, this is your best option.

 Going over to the other end of the spectrum the V6 Absolute is the most feature-rich variant of the ten with six tools that will help you clean a variety of surfaces from bare floor, carpet and upholstery.

 If you live in a small apartment or condo unit, this is a great investment because you wouldn’t need to buy a separate handheld.

 Right now, the V6 Absolute is the most expensive but it has the most attachments.
 It comes with the fluffy tool, direct drive cleaner head, mini motorized tool, mini soft dusting brush, combination and crevice tool.